tylersatre/serena/docs/02-usage/020_running.md

 Alternatively, use docker compose with the `compose.yml` file provided in the repository.

-See the [Docker documentation](https://github.com/oraios/serena/blob/main/DOCKER.md) for detailed setup instructions, configuration options, and known limitations.
+See our [Docker Setup](https://github.com/oraios/serena/blob/main/DOCKER.md) documentation for more detailed setup instructions, configuration options, and known limitations.

 ### Using Nix